 In 2003 the couple signed an agreement in which the Carlos would pay about $ 36,000 per month of pension while Alexandra lived in Spain, where he played for Real Madrid until 2008.
 As she returned to Brazil in 2005, the value was reevaluated.

 Roberto Carlos never stopped paying alimony to any of his children.
 He has always fulfilled all of his obligations as a father [medical covenants, school, clothing and food for his children].

 Carlos despite paying, went on with his particular goal of reproducing with various women, which led him to have eight shots with “six or seven” different partners.

-Roberto Carlos finally settled with Mariana Luccon in 2009.
-Both became best of friends and lovers.
+Roberto Carlos finally settled with Mariana Luccon, in 2009.
+Both became the best of friends and lovers.

 Roberto Carlos and Mariana Luccon got married that year.
 Following the marriage, he relocated to Brazil to continue his football.

 Initially, Roberto Carlos has 8 children.
 Four sons and four daughters namely Luca Da Silva Rocha, Carlos Eduardo Da Silva Rocha, Roberta Da Silva Rocha, Giovanna Da Silva Rocha, Roberto Carlos Júnior Da Silva Rocha, Rebeca Da Silva Rocha, Christopher Da Silva Rocha, Manuela Da Silva Rocha.

 However, in October 2017, at age 44, he became a grandfather when his first daughter Giovanna gave birth to a son.
 Below is a photo of Roberto Carlos’s first daughter.